Monday, April 23, 2012

 Remember childhood?
 Do you remember camping in the dark or making forts and turning off the lights.
 Reading under the covers by flashlight?
 Did you have a secret cubby or hiding place that was safe for you?
 Ever notice how the pirates bury treasure, sometimes in a cave – sometimes a dark cave.
 As adults, we sometimes lose touch with those hidden places which have such treasures of self knowledge.
 We learn to bury the treasure and leave it buried.

-Whether it is the fall season around the corner or just something that you’re wanting to investigate, those dark cubbies of the psyche hold treasures.
+Whether it is commitment to a deeper relationship to yourself, to your spirit, or just plain and simple curiosity, when we explore those dark cubbies of the psyche we find treasures.
 Most of our daily activities are lived in unconsciousness.
 For me, one of the most wonderful things about having a life is about engaging in the present moment.
 I don’t stay in the present moment all the time.
 This is mostly healthy and allows us to get through the day – unless we have the job of say, the Dalai Lama.
 But there are times, even seasons built into our lives to allow us an opportunity to get in touch with the dark or unconscious.
 When we deny the shadow, it often persists in the form of jealousy or judgement.
 If I deny myself those sassy red heels and then I see the girl who bought a pair of equally sassy red heals, I may feel a little judgemental, dumbfounded, competitive or even judgemental.
 Why does she give herself permission that I don’t?
 Well, that could be a looooooong story.
 Our shadows, dark places and forbidden parts hold all sorts of information.
 In our society, we try so hard to keep it together, to keep the dark from seeping out.
 But the seeping out…is pure genius, especially if it is done consciously.
 (Especially if done in sassy red heels!)

 A long time ago I read a quote from Bono of U2.
 He said for so long they ran away from the big rock star image.
 They thought it would make them into sell-outs.
 Finally, the popularity surrounded them and they simply had to embrace their greatest fear, the over-the-top rock star persona.
 And they were genius at it.
 And the quote went something like, “so we gave the rock star image a big smooch”.